chef/chef-web-docs/content/chef_compliance_phase.md

 #### Control Run Time Limit

-Control results that have a `run_time` below this limit will be stripped of the `start_time` and `run_time` fields to reduce the size of the reports being sent to Chef Automate.
+Control results that have a `run_time` below this limit will be stripped of the `start_time` and `run_time` fields to reduce the size of reports.
 Defaults to `1.0`.
 Set this attribute with `default['audit']['run_time_limit']`.

 #### Control Result Message Size Limit

-A control result message that exceeds this character limit will be truncated.
-This helps keep reports to a reasonable size.
-On rare occasions, we've seen messages exceeding 9 MB, causing the report to not be ingested in the backend because of the 4 MB report size limitation.
+A control result message that exceeds this character limit will be truncated to help reduce the size of reports.
 Chef InSpec will append this text at the end of any truncated messages: `[Truncated to 10000 characters]`.
 Defaults to `10000`.
 Set this attribute with `default['audit']['result_message_limit']`.

 #### Control Result Include Backtrace

 When a Chef InSpec resource throws an exception, results will contain a short error message and a detailed ruby stacktrace of the error.
-This attribute instructs Chef InSpec not to include the detailed stacktrace in order to keep the overall report to a manageable size.
+This attribute instructs Chef InSpec not to include the detailed stacktrace in order to reduce the size of reports.
 Defaults to `false`.
 Set this attribute with `default['audit']['result_include_backtrace']`.

 #### Control Result Count Limit

-The list of results per control will be truncated to this amount to avoid large reports that cannot be processed due to Chef Automate's report size limitation.
+The list of results per control will be truncated to this amount to reduce the size of reports.
 A summary of removed results will be sent with each impacted control.
 Defaults to `50`.
 Set this attribute with `default['audit']['control_results_limit']`.

 ### Reporting

 #### Reporting to Chef Automate via Chef Infra Server

-To retrieve Chef InSpec profiles and report to Chef Automate through Chef Infra Server, set the `reporter` and `profiles` attributes.

 This requires Chef Infra Server version 12.11.1 and Chef Automate 0.6.6 or newer, as well as integration between the Chef Infra Server and Chef Automate.
 More details [here](https://docs.chef.io/integrate_compliance_chef_automate.html#collector-chef-server-automate).

 To upload profiles, you can use the [Chef Automate API](https://docs.chef.io/api_automate.html) or the `inspec compliance` subcommands.

-Attributes example of fetching from Chef Automate, reporting to Chef Automate both via Chef Infra Server:
+This is an example of attributes configuring Compliance Phase to fetch Chef InSpec profiles from Chef Automate and send reports to Chef Automate both via Chef Infra Server:

 ```ruby
 default['audit']['reporter'] = 'chef-server-automate'